-Sodium-glucose transport-2 (SLGT2) inhibitors are a class of medications used for the treatment of T2D.
-Inhibition of SGLT2 in the kidney lowers the renal threshold for glucose reabsorption, resulting in glucosuria and improved plasma glucose levels.
+Sodium-glucose transport-2 (SLGT2) inhibitors are a class of medications used for the reabsorption, resulting in glucosuria and improved plasma glucose levels.
 As of 2020, there are four SLGT2 inhibitors approved in the U.S.: canagliflozin (Invokana), dapagliflozin (Farxiga), ertugliflozin (Steglatro), and empagliflozin (Jardiance).
-Pooled analyses of four phase 3 trials in adults with T2D showed about 2-3% placebo-subtracted weight loss with canagliflozin 100-300 mg/d at 26 weeks (105).
-Dapagliflozin on a background of metformin was found to result in a placebo-subtracted weight loss of 2.42kg at 102 weeks in adults with T2D and obesity (106).
-In the landmark EMPA-REG CVOT, average placebosubtracted weight loss of about 2 kg was maintained out to 220 weeks with empagliflozin 25 mg (107).
-The fourth SGLT2 inhibitor, ertugliflozin, also resulted in about 2kg weight loss over placebo in adults with T2D treated for 26 weeks (108).
-A meta-analysis of EMPA-REG, CANVAS (109,110), and DECLARE-TIMI 58 (111) found that SGLT2 inhibitors were associated with a 24% reduction in hospitalization for heart failure and CVD death in individuals with T2D and established CVD (112).
-This same meta-analysis that SGLT2 inhibitors concluded associated with nearly a 50% reduction in the composite outcome of end-stage renal disease, renal worsening, or renal failure in individuals with T2D and CVD or CVD risk factors.
-The reno-protective effect may be independent of baseline A1c given attenuated estimate glomerular filtration rate (eGFR) declines observed in CREDENCE and DAPA-HF trials with little change in A1c (113,114), suggesting a role of SGLT2 inhibitors in individuals with nephropathy without T2D.
-Dapagliflozin was recently approved by the FDA for the treatment of heart failure in individuals with or without T2D based on the results of the DAPA-HF trial (114).
-DAPA-CKD and EMPA-KIDNEY are ongoing trials evaluating the effect of SGLT2 inhibitors in the broader CKD population (115,116).
+Pooled analyses of four phase 3 trials in adults with T2D showed about 2-3% placebo-subtracted weight loss with canagliflozin 100-300 mg/d at 26 weeks (111).
+Dapagliflozin on a background of metformin was found to result in a placebo-subtracted weight loss of 2.42kg at 102 weeks in adults with T2D and obesity (112).
+In the landmark EMPA-REG CVOT, average placebosubtracted weight loss of about 2 kg was maintained out to 220 weeks with empagliflozin 25 mg (113).
+The fourth SGLT2 inhibitor, ertugliflozin, also resulted in about 2kg weight loss over placebo in adults with T2D treated for 26 weeks (114).
+A meta-analysis of EMPA-REG, CANVAS (115,116), and DECLARE-TIMI 58 (117) found that SGLT2 inhibitors were associated with a 24% reduction in hospitalization for heart failure and CVD death in individuals with T2D and established CVD (118).
+This same meta-analysis concluded that SGLT2 inhibitors were also associated with nearly a 50% reduction in the composite outcome of end-stage renal disease, renal worsening, or renal failure in individuals with T2D and CVD or CVD risk factors.
+The reno-protective effect may be independent of baseline A1c given attenuated estimate glomerular filtration rate (eGFR) declines observed in CREDENCE and DAPA-HF trials with little change in A1c (119,120), suggesting a role of SGLT2 inhibitors in individuals with nephropathy without T2D.
+Dapagliflozin was recently approved by the FDA for the treatment of heart failure in individuals with or without T2D based on the results of the DAPA-HF trial (120).
+DAPA-CKD and EMPA-KIDNEY are ongoing trials evaluating the effect of SGLT2 inhibitors in the broader CKD population (121,122).

 Due to the mechanism of action, all SGLT2 inhibitors may cause urinary tract infections, genital mycotic infections, and dehydration.
-They are contraindicated in severe renal impairment (eGFR < 30 ml/min/1.73m2), end-stage renal disease, and dialysis (117-120).
+They are contraindicated in severe renal impairment (eGFR < 30ml/min/1.73m), end-stage renal disease, and dialysis (123-126).